michaelijah/softcon-vagrant/README.md

 10. Enable the startup script (replace YOUR_SERVICE_NAME with the desired name of your service from step 9)
 * chkconfig --add YOUR_SERVICE_NAME
 * chkconfig --level 5 YOUR_SERVICE_NAME on
+11. ***SUPER IMPORTANT*** Because vagrant can now run as sudo you should consider locking your vagrantfiles so that only root can write to them.
+   * `sudo chmod ugo-w /path_to_vagrantfile/Vagrantfile`